|Get Atlanta BeltLine updates right in your inbox!|

 Impact on the Atlanta BeltLine

-Revenue from the MARTA sales tax could go toward the following Atlanta BeltLine projects:
+Over $1 billion in revenue from the More MARTA sales tax will go toward the following Atlanta BeltLine projects:

-Other projects include enhanced bus service, expanded bus routes, and improvements to existing stations.
+Other projects include infill stations, enhanced bus service, expanded bus routes, and improvements to existing stations.

 Transportation Special Purpose Local Option Sales Tax (TSPLOST)